 The Basic Edition

-The basic edition of Silhouette Studio is the free version.
+The Basic Edition of Silhouette Studio is the free version.
 It accepts DXF files, PNG files, and .studio files.

 The .studio file type is the propriety of Silhouette, these file types only work inside of Silhouette Studio.
 This is the type of file you will find in the Silhouette store.
 It looks very similar to the SVG file in that it is ready to cut after opening the file.

 The DXF files require a little extra work.
 These files can be found at outside platforms like Etsy, Creative Market, and others.
 Many sellers who sell SVG files also sell the design in other file formats like DXF.
 Don’t be alarmed when opening this file, it is supposed to only be the outlines of the design.
 Each part of the design is its own line.
 Before sending DXF files to cut, select all the lines and make them a compound path.
-This will make the design become whole.
+This will make the design whole.
 If you want to do different parts of the design in different colors, make each section its own compound path.

 The PNG files are photo files that have a transparent background.
-That means only the shape will show and the dead spaces will show the same color as the mat.
+That means only the shape will show and the dead spaces be the same color as the mat.
 PNG files also require an extra step before sending it to the cutting machine.
 Open the trace panel and trace the design to make it cut ready.
 After tracing, the red line will appear on the traced image and the original PNG can be discarded.
 Send the trace to the cutting machine.

 The Designer’s Edition

-The designer’s edition of Silhouette Studio is an upgraded version.
+The Designer’s Edition of Silhouette Studio is an upgraded version.
 There is a one-time cost associated with upgrading.
-Designer’s edition offers a few extra tools that are handy when making designs from scratch.
+Designer’s Edition offers a few extra tools that are handy when making designs from scratch.
 The other benefit of the designer’s edition is the ability to import SVG files.
 SVG files are the most popular file type that is sold outside of Silhouette Studio.
 Many of the cutting machines on the market today can read an SVG file.
 If you enjoy scouring the internet to find unique designs, it may be worth it to upgrade.
 SVG files come ready to cut, the only work needed is to ungroup certain parts if cutting them from different colors.

 The Designer's Plus Edition